 - 6. To test the diode by using a multi meter in the diode mode.
-Figure 149 - To test the diode, use a multimeter and black lead on one and the red lead on the other pin.
+Figure 164 - To test the diode, use a multimeter and black lead on one and the red lead on the other pin.
 The reading should be between 1 and 1000 Ohm.
-Figure 150 - 8.
+Figure 165 - 8.
 Reverse the leads and the multimeter should read OL. - 9.
-If the multimeter has the same reading in both directions or reads OL, the diode is bad.
+If the multimeter has the same reading in both directions or reads OL in both directions, the diode is bad.